bgusach/ryanscan/README.rst

 Requirements
 ------------
 Should work with Python 2.7 and any Python 3 version.
 However this has not been thoroughly tested.
-If you find and issue, do not hesitate to open an issue on github.
+If you find any issue, do not hesitate to open an issue on github.

 You will need pip to install it.
 Virtualenv is recommended but not necessary.